 This includes the performance of all executorial responsibilities referred to in Parts I and II of this Guide.

-Payments for the maintenance and education of infant beneficiaries must be considered and decisions taken.
+Payments for the maintenance and education of infant beneficiaries must be considered and decisions made.
 These measures must be measured against the importance of preserving the capital of the trust so that it can meet the testator’s objective for the trusteeship period.

-Trustees cannot delegate their powers but may and should seek professional assistance particularly in relation to investment decisions.
+Trustees cannot delegate their powers but may and should seek professional assistance, particularly in relation to investment decisions.

 - Appoint real estate agent to manage maintenance and condition of properties;